Questions we must ask of AIAI should remember

 grows with.

 Researching personal AI systems that form lasting relationships with their users — beyond context windows, beyond sessions.
+Built by one researcher, two dogs, and a lot of late nights.

 Explore the research →